-The board's Governance Sub-Committee has overseen the development of various policies and procedures, and the documentation of existing processes, to evidence compliance with the Charity Regulator's Code of Governance for charities.
-To enhance the effectiveness of the board a Board Governance Handbook, a director induction programme, a board evaluation framework, a director code of conduct and a board succession and recruitment policy are all implemented and reviewed regularly.
+The Board's Governance Sub-Committee has diligently overseen the development implementation of a comprehensive suite of policies and procedures to ensure rigorous compliance with the Charity Regulator's Code of Governance for charities.
+To enhance board effectiveness, we have implemented a Board Governance Handbook, a director induction program, a board evaluation framework, a director code of conduct, and a board succession and recruitment policy.
+These initiatives are regularly reviewed and updated to maintain high standards of governance and accountability.
+Through these measures, we aim to maintain a dynamic, effective, and compliant governance structure that upholds the highest standards of integrity and accountability.